3mdeb/96boards-docs-wiki/ODPi-BigTop-Hadoop-configuration-and-Running.md

       </description>
     </property>

-Format Namenode.
+# Format Namenode
 This step is needed for the first time.
 Doing it every time will result in loss of content on HDFS.

     sudo /etc/init.d/hadoop-hdfs-namenode init

-Start the YARN daemons:
+# Start the YARN daemons

     for i in hadoop-hdfs-namenode hadoop-hdfs-datanode ; do sudo service $i start ; done sudo /etc/init.d/hadoop-yarn-resourcemanager start
     sudo /etc/init.d/hadoop-yarn-nodemanager start

+# Validating Hadoop
 Check if hadoop is running. jps command should list namenode, datanode, yarn resource manager. or use ps aux

     sudo jps